tusharad/Reddit-Clone-Haskell/README.md

    cabal run
    ```

 The application should now be running on your local server.
-Open your web browser and navigate to the address provided in your terminal to start using Scotty-Crud.
+Open your web browser and navigate to the address provided in your terminal to start using HaskRead.